evidenceontology/evidenceontology/editors/README.md

 **Please note:**
 ROBOT generates OWL files in RDF/XML syntax. `eco-edit.owl` is saved in OWL Functional Syntax. *Make sure* to open your final file (after merging) in Protege, SAVE AS and select 'OWL Function Syntax'.
 Simply replace your generated file with this new save to keep the format consistent.

-Additionally, definitions need to be annotated with 'database_cross_reference' to signify the source of the definition.
-This can be a person (i.e. ECO:XYZ or OBI:XYZ where XYZ are the initials), a PMID, or a link.
-At the present time, there is no method to annotate an annotation with ROBOT so this must be done manually after adding the classes.

 ### Run the Reasoner
 Before saving any changes, it is a good idea to run the reasoner.
 The ELK reasoner should be selected in Protégé (ELK 0.4.3 for Protege-OWL 5).
 Start the reasoner, and ignore the alerts that state reasoning may be incomplete and that axiom is ignored.
 For more information on ELK, [visit the wiki](http://protegewiki.stanford.edu/wiki/ELK).